FAQ

 Who is eligible to accept donations?

-The State, a local government, or a body that is both organized to receive and administer land for conservation purposes and qualified to receive charitable contributions pursuant to GS 105-130.9, such as a land trust.
+A state agency, a local government, or an organization that is both organized to receive and administer land for conservation purposes and qualified to receive charitable contributions pursuant to GS 105-130.9, such as a land trust.

 Who determines if the land is eligible?